ART AUCTION

 Water

 Water means everything to the Kogi, a true living being, the blood that circulates in the veins.
-Imprisoning water in dams seems inconceivable, it’s like making a withers.
-The relationship of the Kogi with the sea is totally different: they compare it to the amniotic fluid of the mother earth and consider that it is not made for swimming.
+Imprisoning water in dams seems inconceivable, it’s like constraining a flowing energy.
+The relationship of the Kogi with the sea is totally different: they compare it to the amniotic fluid of the Mother Earth and consider that it is not made for swimming.
 When they walk to the sea, they turn around on themselves as a greeting.

 THE NEED FOR A BRIDGE